bappogroup/customer-space-template/README.md

 ## About the `utils` package

 The `utils` package under `/packages` is not something special.
 It's just a normal Bappo code package.
 The reason we put it in the template is that we found it quite common for packages to import [lodash](https://lodash.com/) and [moment](https://momentjs.com/).
-By putting common dependencies in a separate package can reduce the amount to code that needs to be downloaded when an end user opens a custom coded page.
+By putting common dependencies in a separate package, we can reduce the amount of code that needs to be downloaded when an end user opens a custom coded page.
 You can make changes to it however you like or delete it if you don't need it.

 ## Set up your local development environment